 The rise of e-commerce has made showcasing products especially important.
 With AR, online shoppers are able to fully inspect the product they're considering purchasing as if it were really there.

-One popular use of AR for this purpose is software that allows potential buyers to place different three dimensional models of furniture in their homes to see how the piece might fit in before buying.
+One popular use of AR for this purpose is software that allows potential buyers to place different three-dimensional models of furniture in their homes to see how the piece might fit in before buying.
 Not only is the customer empowered during the decision-making process, but it also helps reduce future expenses to the business by minimizing returns.

-"For years, retailers and manufacturers selling high-consideration products have [used] tools like physical showrooms to help customers visualize what a bathroom, for example, would look like with a new sink," Beck Besecker, CEO of Marxent, said.
+"For years, retailers and manufacturers selling high-consideration products have [used] tools like physical showrooms to help customers visualize what a bathroom, for example, would look like with a new sink," Beck Besecker, founder and CEO of Marxent, said.
 "This creates obvious cost and complexity challenges, and a disconnect for consumers in terms of what a product will actually look like in their home."

 Tours and maps